 De La Cruz single, Luzardo's 10 Ks lift Marlins over Twins

+"Yesterday he told me, 'Let's make it a pitcher's duel,'" Luzardo said.

+And after the pitchers struck out a combined 18 batters in seven innings apiece Wednesday, Luzardo sent a text back to López: "We made it a pitchers duel," he said.

-MIAMI - Bryan De La Cruz hit a go-ahead single in the eighth, Jorge Soler homered twice and Jesús Luzardo fanned 10 to lift the Miami Marlins over the Minnesota Twins 5-2 Wednesday afternoon.
+Bryan De La Cruz hit a go-ahead single in the eighth, Jorge Soler homered twice and Luzardo fanned 10 to lift the Miami Marlins over the Minnesota Twins 5-2 on Wednesday.

 Jean Segura and Jon Berti hit back-to-back one-out singles against reliever Griffin Jax (0-1) in the eighth before De La Cruz's RBI single against Caleb Thielbar scored Segura and broke a 1-1 tie.

+"Whatever it takes to win that day, you try to do," said Marlins manager Skip Schumaker.
+"Not everybody is easy to hit and run off of ...
+Luckily we've got some guys in the lineup who can make you pay and do some damage, especially in the middle there."

-Soler followed with a three-run shot to left field to give Miami a four-run cushion.
+Soler followed De La Cruz's hit with a three-run shot - his third homer of the season - to give Miami a four-run cushion.

+"I feel great," Soler said through a translator.
+"Thank goodness the results are starting to come through."

+Miami's star center fielder Jazz Chisholm Jr. had a leadoff single but left in the first inning with a stinger in his right shoulder after he was caught stealing second.

 The Twins made it 5-2 in the ninth when Kyle Farmer scored on a wild pitch by A.J.
 Puk, who had given up a single to Farmer and walked Ryan Jeffers with one out.
 Puk got Willi Castro to fly out and then struck out Trevor Larnach for the series win.